gusl/CalibrationCurves/README.md

 uses under the hood to enforce this shape constraint, but it does appear to work -- the MLE seems to always be an isotonic function.
 Unfortunately, isotonicity is not guaranteed for the confidence intervals (CIs).
-While our methods don't guarantee that the quantile will be isotonic as a function of X, but they do improve this significantly.
+While our methods don't guarantee that the quantile will be isotonic as a function of X, they do improve this significantly.

 <img
 src="https://github.com/gusl/CalibrationCurves/blob/main/builtin.png" width=180 height=200>